axibase/atsd/sql/sql-console.md

 2. [Format Settings](#format-settings)
 3. [Action Controls](#action-controls)

-Enter queries in the **Query** window to view the results under the controls.
+Enter queries in the **Query** window and view the results under the controls.

 ![](images/query-result1.png)

 ## Format Settings

-Format Settings apply custom formatting to the dates, numbers, and `NULL` values.
-Changes apply instantly to the currently displayed records _without_ re-submitting a query.
+Format Settings apply custom formatting to dates, numbers, and `NULL` values.
+Changes apply instantly to the currently-displayed records **without** re-submitting a query.

 ### Date Format / Time Zone

 Use **Date Format** drop-down list to modify the `datetime` column without including the [`date_format`](examples/datetime-format.md) function in the `SELECT` expression.
-Use **Time Zone** drop-down list to display dates in the `UTC` or database [time zone](../administration/timezone.md).
+Use **Time Zone** drop-down list to display dates in UTC or database [time zone](../administration/timezone.md).

-The table below provides examples of how `2018-05-15 16:30 (UTC)` is displayed with each of the date formatting options when the database is configured in the Eastern Standard Time (EST):
+The table below provides examples of how `2018-05-15 16:30 (UTC)` is displayed with each of the date formatting options when the database is configured to Eastern Standard Time (EST):

 **Date Format** | **Timezone: UTC** | **Timezone: Local**
 ---|---|---